designstem/projects/waste/index.md

 In the past 20 years designers, artists and makers are looking more and more for **sustainable alternatives**.
 Ecology and design became an integrated practice.

-As an answer to the throw-away society they choose for a **circular approach**.
-Their ideal is that disposable products are fully degradable or be a raw material for something new.
+As an answer to the throw-away society they choose a **circular approach**.
+Their ideal is that disposable products are fully degradable or are the raw material for something new.
 Making degradable objects could be done with biobased material.

 -